nielsofficeofficial/PHPHtml-Optimizer/README.md

 <br />
-This Library is secure and fully free ready to use, If you see vulnerability you can email me: @ nieldigitalsolution@gmail.com
+This Library is 100% secured and fully free ready to use, If you see vulnerability you can email me: @ nieldigitalsolution@gmail.com
 Thanks and good luck!